solana-turbin3/Q1_25_Builder_santy311/capstone/architecture.md

    - Additional outcome tokens for the more likely outcome to LP

 3. USDC is transferred to the pool
+4. LP Token is given for the liquidity provided

-4. Market's total_liquidity_shares is updated
+5. Market's total_liquidity_shares is updated

 ## Buy Prediction